 When I first decided I was going pro, I made not only a to-do list to get my business open, but a goal list as well.
 I now have two cork boards on either side of my calendar where I update those lists weekly!
 Deciding to open a business is a big commitment and one you want to put a lot of thought into!
 Make a list of things you need “to-do”: registering your business name, opening a sales tax withholding account, building a website, printing business cards, etc. – these are all things you must do to be a legitimate business.

 Your “goal list” is for items you’d like to see happen, but aren’t required to do before opening.
 Things like “Drop off marketing to local doctor’s offices by March 30th” or “Get 200 likes on my Facebook page by April 15th” are great examples of specific, measurable goals that you can aim for.

 Having a plan gives you direction for where you are going and helps you stay on task when you see lots of shiny things on Facebook that you don’t need to buy yet.
 (Like that $2,000 lens that would be super cool but is NOT in your start-up budget!)

 Speaking of start-up budget, check back in for the next part of our series when we talk about how to keep from breaking the bank to get your business going!
-Click here to download a free business bundle here at Pretty Presets.
-It includes: Daily Tasks, Weekly Planner, Monthly Planner, Brainstorming and Ideas and a Order Sheet.
+Download a free business bundle here at Pretty Presets.
+It includes Daily Tasks, Weekly Planner, Monthly Planner, Brainstorming and Ideas and an Order Sheet.